 The price of a website is determined by several factors.
 The most important ones are: scope and complexity, design requirements, technical features, content creation and ongoing maintenance.
 Each of these factors can significantly influence the cost — both upward and downward.

-In this price range, you get a professional, responsive design, basic SEO optimization, a contact form and an SSL-encrypted connection.
+Business-card / small business site (about 1,000 — 4,000 Euros): A classic online business card typically comprises three to seven pages: homepage, about us, services, contact and possibly a legal notice with privacy policy.
+In this range you get a professional, responsive design, basic SEO optimization, a contact form and an SSL-encrypted connection.
 For many small businesses, freelancers and start-ups, this is the ideal entry point into a digital presence.

 Projects in this category require an experienced team of front-end and back-end developers, UX designers, DevOps engineers and project managers.
 Development time typically ranges from three to twelve months.